inkognitro/oas-tszod-gen/README.md

 npm install oas-to-code --save-dev
 ```

-Now create a new file `api.specs.json` in your project's root folder and paste your OpenApi specification into it.
+Now create a new file `api.specs.json` in the root folder of your project and paste your OAS3 specification into it.
-As a next step, create a `api.generate.js` file in the root folder of your project and paste the following content:
+The next step is to create a file `api.generate.js` - also in the root folder of your project - and paste the following
+code into it:

 ```typescript
 // api.generate.js